Family Office Insights & Knowledge Base

 Family business boards: hire competent directors, not just independent ones

-Families increasingly hunt for board members who tick the boxes of listed-company governance.
+Families are increasingly making the mistake of hunting for board members who tick the boxes of listed-company governance.
 Inside a family-controlled business, what matters is not independence.
 It is competence.

 Single Family Office: three archetypes for efficient transmission